Computational theory of mind

 In philosophy of mind, the computational theory of mind (CTM), also known as computationalism, is a family of views that hold that the human mind is an information processing system and that cognition and consciousness together are a form of computation.
+It is closely related to functionalism, a broader theory that defines mental states by what they do rather than what they are made of.

+Overview

 Warren McCulloch and Walter Pitts (1943) were the first to suggest that neural activity is computational.
 They argued that neural computations explain cognition.
-The theory was proposed in its modern form by Hilary Putnam in 1967, and developed by his PhD student, philosopher, and cognitive scientist Jerry Fodor in the 1960s, 1970s, and 1980s.
-Despite being vigorously disputed in analytic philosophy in the 1990s due to work by Putnam himself, John Searle, and others, the view is common in modern cognitive psychology and is presumed by many theorists of evolutionary psychology.
-In the 2000s and 2010s the view has resurfaced in analytic philosophy (Scheutz 2003, Edelman 2008).
+A version of the theory was put forward by Peter Putnam and Robert W. Fuller in 1964.
+The theory was proposed in its modern form by Hilary Putnam in 1960 and 1961, aided by his then PhD student, philosopher and cognitive scientist Jerry Fodor, who continued the research as a post-doc in the 1960s, 1970s, and 1980s.
+It was later criticized in the 1990s by Putnam himself, John Searle, and others.

-The computational theory of mind holds that the mind is a computational system that is realized (i.e. physically implemented) by neural activity in the brain.
+The computational theory of mind holds that the human mind is a computational system that is realized (i.e., physically implemented) by neural activity in the brain.
 The theory can be elaborated in many ways and varies largely based on how the term computation is understood.
 Computation is commonly understood in terms of Turing machines which manipulate symbols according to a rule, in combination with the internal state of the machine.
 The critical aspect of such a computational model is that we can abstract away from particular physical details of the machine that is implementing the computation.
 For example, the appropriate computation could be implemented either by silicon chips or biological neural networks, so long as there is a series of outputs based on manipulations of inputs and internal states, performed according to a rule.
 CTM therefore holds that the mind is not simply analogous to a computer program, but that it is literally a computational system.